-The 1976 red, white and blue Bicentennial View Master with cool 3-D pictures to look at:
+The 1976 red, white and blue Bicentennial View Master that came with an assortment of patriotic 3D reels.

 Gen X Food....

-Because I'm sort of a foodie, health conscious out of necessity, and crazy about Gen X food, it follows that I would want to share with you some favorite Gen X foods that I used to love and what I usually eat now in their place.* I try to keep sugar to a minimum and I have to eat gluten-free, and you'll find recipes in some of my entries.
-A lot of Gen Xers have to watch their diet due to the toll of many years of high-stress lifestyles.
-Also, these days a lot of people have various food allergies so I included ideas for you below.
+I'm health conscious out of necessity, and love Gen X comfort food.
+Below I have info on some of favorite Gen X foods that I used to love as a kid and what I usually eat now in their place.* I try to keep sugar to a minimum and I have to eat gluten-free, and you'll find recipes in some of my entries.
+Below are some ideas for you, especially if you want the same things you used to eat but work to be healthier now.
 Enjoy!

 Waffles: the perfect companion to all those Saturday morning cartoons you watched.
-I'm pretty crazy about Van's wheat/gluten free waffles - egg and dairy free, whole grain, and sweetened with fruit juice instead of sugar.
+I'm love Van's wheat/gluten free waffles - egg and dairy free, whole grain, and sweetened with fruit juice instead of sugar.
+I put Kerrygold butter on top and real maple syrup.

 Fudgesicles: can be good on the rare occasion, but more often, I might pick up a package of Coconut Bliss frozen dark chocolate bars - made with agave nectar and organic, fair trade cocoa.